f5devcentral/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 .. warning :: If you have any feedback on this guide, please raise an issue at https://github.com/f5devcentral/f5-agility-labs-iam/issues .

-In this lab, you will learn how to leverage Azure AD as an IDaaS provider while using APM as a SAML SP.
+In this lab, students will learn how to leverage Azure AD as an IDaaS provider while using APM as a SAML SP.
 Since v15.1, F5 has offered a "Guided Configuration" template to make this integration easier for administrators.

 This template:

 #.
 Publishes on-prem apps
 #.
 Enables Single Sign-on
 #.
-Interconnect (SAML binding) APM with an Azure AD tenant
+Interconnects (SAML binding) APM with an Azure AD tenant

-.. note :: You will notice we will never connect directly to the Azure AD interface.
+.. note :: You will notice we never connect directly to the Azure AD interface.
 APM will use Microsoft's Graph API to configure the AAD tenant accordingly.

    |image001|